 Day 11 (Kars - Breakfast)

 An early morning departure for a 45-minute drive to the medieval Armenian City of Ani, which lies mostly in ruins.
 Impressive fortified walls still encircle the ruins of numerous churches, mosques and caravansaries.
 Enjoy a walk around the ruins and see the beautiful view to the Armenian border imagining it as a city with one million people rivaling Bagdad in its time!
-This city has experienced the cultures of Urartians, Armenians, Georgians, Mongols, Russians and finally the Turks.
+This city has experienced the cultures of Urartian's, Armenians, Georgians, Mongols, Russians and finally the Turks.
 Also visit the impressive Kars Castle and historical sites surrounding the city.
 After visiting the castle we will visit Holy Apostles Church (12 Havari Kilisesi) This church is a former Armenian church in Kars, eastern Turkey.
 Built in the mid-10th century by the Armenian Bagratid King Abas I (r.
 928–953), it was converted into a mosque in 1579.
 In the 19th and early 20th century it was converted into a Russian Orthodox and later Armenian cathedral.
 In 1993 it was again converted into a mosque.
 After tour return to hotel and overnight stay in Kars.

 We begin a beautiful 5 hour drive to Trabzon, winding along the rivers with many photo stops and Karaca Cave along the way.
 Visit the Sumela Monastery, also known as the Monastery of the Virgin Mary.
 It has been said that it is neither on earth nor in heaven.
 Carved on the slope of a mountain, it looks like a nine story high building hanging down from the clouds and sitting on the top of the forest.
 A short hike through the rain forest will leave no question in your mind about where you are in Turkey.
 Evening at leisure and overnight stay in Trabzon.

 Visit the city of Trabzon in the morning.
 After the crusaders invaded Constantinople in 1204, Trabzon became the capital of the Byzantine Empire for a short time.
 Longing for the grandeur of Constantinople, in Trabzon, they imitated the Churches of their beloved city in a smaller scale.
 St. Sophia of Trabzon though much smaller will leave with you the same sense of religious devotion as the original one in Istanbul.
-The tour will finish at noon time and transfer to Trabzon Airport and fly to Istanbul or other cities at desired hour.
+After city tour transfer to Trabzon Airport and fly to Istanbul or other cities at desired hour.
 End of Services… Hoscakalin…